Gabrizz/Gabrizz/README.md

 - 🔭 In my last experience I worked on the backend development of an e-commerce ([Vessel Group](https://www.grupovessel.com) and [Vessel Store](https://loja.grupovessel.com)), using TypeScript and Firebase
 - 🌱 I’m also learning Python from the [Boot.dev](https://www.boot.dev/tracks/backend) carrer path in my spare time
-- 🖥️ And I'm looking for a backend development role, ideally writing in TypeScript or Python.
+- 🖥️ And I'm looking for a backend/fullstack development role, ideally writing in TypeScript or Python.
 If you're hiring, let's chat!
 - ⚡ Fun fact: As a kid I wanted to be a math teacher, but then I discovered programming and it all went wrong

 <!--